gampleman/elm-geospatial/readme.md

 ## FAQ

 (Hey!
 This module isn't even released.
 Nobody asked me anything about this.
-But it's kinda convenient to write thos way, so bear with me.)
+But it's kinda convenient to write this way, so bear with me.)

 **Why not just use mgold/elm-geojson instead?**